poonamparhar/poonamparhar.github.io/_posts/2023-05-15-dynamic_compiler_threads.markdown

 ## Why this RSS bloat?

-GLIBC uses multiple memory pools called **arenas** from which the allocation requests made with malloc() are staisfied.
+GLIBC uses multiple memory pools called **arenas** from which the allocation requests made with malloc() are satisfied.
 With its [**per-thread malloc arena**](https://sourceware.org/glibc/wiki/MallocInternals#Arenas_and_Heaps) feature, GLIBC attempts to use a new **arena** for each thread if one can be created in order to reduce contention and improve multi-threaded allocation performance.

 However, this comes with a cost: additional memory usage.
-Using multiple arenas for different threads can cause memory fragmentation and longer retention of memory by GLIBC's allocater even after it has been deallocated using free().
+Using multiple arenas for different threads can cause memory fragmentation and longer retention of memory by GLIBC's allocator even after it has been deallocated using free().

 Now, how does this relate to *UseDynamicNumberOfCompilerThreads*?
-With the *UseDynamicNumberOfCompilerThreads* option enabled, the JVM can create and terminate compiler threads on demand as the comilation requests in the JIT compiler's queue rise and fall.
+With the *UseDynamicNumberOfCompilerThreads* option enabled, the JVM can create and terminate compiler threads on demand as the compilation requests in the JIT compiler's queue rise and fall.
 These dynamic compiler threads can cause an application to use a large number of different arenas causing malloc fragmentation and excessive memory retention.

 You can read the **per-thread malloc arena** issue described in detail in this [glibc bug report](https://sourceware.org/bugzilla/show_bug.cgi?id=11261).